 It's 2AM and I'm perched at the keyboard finishing the most difficult essay that I have ever attempted to write.

 This long-problematic piece was actually started nearly ten friggin' years ago.
-But because the subject matter was so close to heart, it was always difficult to retain objectivity about the proper direction, and the quality of the actual work.
+Because the subject matter was so close to heart, though, it was always difficult to retain objectivity about the proper direction and the quality of the actual work.

-Tonight, though, after two days of just chipping away at it again for the god-only-knows-how-many-eth time, I finally feel what I've always wanted to feel about this piece: that the rhythm and the wording are both right, and that the whole is worth every bit of the seemingly endless effort.
+But tonight, after two days of just chipping away at it again (for the god-only-knows-how-many-eth time) I finally feel what I've always wanted to feel: that both the rhythm and wording are right, and that the whole is worth every bit of the seemingly endless effort.

-Two years ago, one of my previously failed attempts to rework this essay resulted in the "Black East" article that was published in Giant Robot.
-In many ways, that text is a pre-quel to this one.
-(And maybe the "Afro Samarai" piece in KFG5 is something of sequel.)
+Two years ago, one of my previously failed attempts to rework the essay in question resulted in the "Black East" piece that was published in Giant Robot magazine.
+That was my first published piece and is in many ways a pre-quel to this one.

-As to the title of the old-but-new essay, it has actually had a variety of 'em throughout its decade long gestation period.
-But "Monster Islands" is the title that was settled upon in 2010, and it's still a perfect fit.
+As to the title of my old-but-new essay – and it has had a number of 'em throughout its decade long gestation period – "Monster Islands" is the title that was settled upon in 2010 and it's still a perfect fit.

 Click to enlarge

-At center in the image is the current work-in-progress, which is essentially complete except for a lil' fine-tuning.
-On the top left side of the screen capture, the movie Monster From a Prehistoric Planet (aka Giant Beast Gappa) is playing, with the volume turned down.
-Underneath that minimized screen is a map of Papua New Guinea which, like the movie itself, is referenced in the piece.
+Well, at the center of the image is the current work-in-progress, which is essentially complete except for a lil' fine-tuning.
+On the top left side of the screen, the movie Monster From a Prehistoric Planet (aka Giant Beast Gappa) is playing with the volume turned down.
+And underneath the minimized media player screen is a map of Papua New Guinea, which – like the movie itself – is referenced in the essay.

-On the right side of the screen is an antique photograph of a young maiden from Papua New Guinea.
-Something dug up during one of the Raiders of the Lost Ark-style research runs.
-Beneath her stunning portrait is an iTunes window which shows the song "Genocide" by the Reavers (ft.
-Spiega, Billy Woods and Kong) as it plays with the volume turned down low.
-The track is on the previously posted Return to Monsta Island mixtape.
+Over there on the right side of the screen is an antique photograph of a young maiden from Papua New Guinea––something discovered during one of the Raiders of the Lost Ark-style research runs.
+Beneath that stunning portrait is an iTunes window that displays the song "Genocide" by the Reavers (featuring rappers Spiega, Billy Woods and Kong) as it plays with the volume turned down low.

-As for tonight (today), I'm happy with what I've got.
-And happy with how my life looks.
+As for tonight/today, though, I'm happy with what I've got, and happy with how my life looks.